-We next examine whether SA report recommendation exhibit stronger correlations with future returns (hereafter: more informative) after the introduction of Quant Ratings.
-We find no evidence that Non-Quant Reports issued in the post-period are more informative than SA reports issued in the pre-period.
+We also examine whether SA report recommendations exhibit stronger correlations with future returns (hereafter: more informative) after the introduction of Quant Ratings.
+We find no evidence that Non-Quant Reports issued in the post-period are more informative than reports issued in the pre-period.
 However, Quant Reports issued in the post-period are significantly more informative, relative to both pre-period reports and Non-Quant Reports.
-In particular, we find that a one-unit increase in report recommendations (i.e., moving from a hold to a buy) for Quant Reports is associated with return increases of 1.85% over a one-month horizon and 2.97% over a three-month horizon.
+Specifically, a one-unit increase in report recommendations (i.e., moving from a hold to a buy) for Quant Reports is associated with return increases of 1.85% over a one-month horizon and 2.97% over a three-month horizon.

 We decompose the abnormal return into Quant-Style returns, defined as the average return on stock with very similar quantitative ratings, and Quant-Adjusted returns, defined as the difference between the return on the stock and the Quant-Style Return.
 For the three-month horizon, roughly 60% of the outperformance (1.72% out of 2.97%) is attributable to Quant-Style Return.
 Further, the 1.72% estimate is highly significant, which suggests that the superior performance is at least partially attributable to reports recommending stocks with higher quantitative ratings.
-We also find consistently positive estimates on Quant-Adjusted Returns, and the estimates are reliably different from zero at shorter horizons, which suggests that Quant Reports are also able to identify better performing stocks among stocks with similar quant ratings.
+Similarly, report informativeness increases more for less sophisticated investors, and much of this effect is attributable to less-sophisticated investors earning higher Quant Style Returns.
+We also note that the Quant-Adjusted returns, while frequently insignificant, are always positive.
+This finding is inconsistent with the concern that quantitative analysis crowds out other value-relevant information (Dugast and Foucault, 2018).